emptymalei/deep-learning/dl/time-series/data-augmentation.md

 |---|---|
 | Pooled Strategy  | Synthetic data + original data -> model  |
 | Transfer Strategy | Synthetic data -> pretrained model; pretrained model + original data -> model  |

+The pooled strategy takes the synthetic data and original data, then feed them together into the training pipeline.
+The transfer strategy uses the synthetic data to pretrain the model, then using transfer learning methods (e.g., freeze weights of some layers) to train the model on the original data.